Terms and Conditions of Business

 We ask that you arrive on time for your appointment.
 Please call to advise us if you are delayed so we can determine if there is enough time to see your horse or if your appointment needs to be rescheduled.
 We understand that in occasional circumstances appointments may need to be cancelled or missed; however we need to consider how such missed appointments may impact other clients and our ability to efficiently assist them with their horses.

-• Any appointment cancellation made within 24 hours from the appointment date will be subject to a charge of 50% of the total services booked, subject to a cap of £120.
+• Any last-minute appointment cancellation may be subject to a full charge of the total services booked, subject to a cap of £120.

 • Zoned Days: Please ensure that you have no time restrictions before booking a Zoned Day appointment (for example school runs, doctor appointments, etc.).
-Any cancellation of a Zoned Day appointment made after 5.30pm of the previous day will be subject to a charge of 50% of the total services booked.
+Any last-minute cancellation of a Zoned Day appointment may be subject to a full charge of the total services booked.
 This will also apply to appointments for services covered by Equine Health Plans (EHP).
+As fees are charged according to the nature of the procedure as well as time taken to carry these out, in the event of delayed client’s attendance, a standard call-out fee will be charged.

-• Pre-Purchase Examinations (Vettings): Due to the amount of time set aside for pre-purchase examinations, cancellations with less than 24 hours’ notice will incur a £120 fee.
+• Pre-Purchase Examinations (Vettings): Due to the amount of time set aside for pre-purchase examinations, cancellations made on the day of the appointment may incur a £120 fee.

 4. Emergency and Out-Of-Hours (OOH) service

-Surrey Hills Equine Veterinary Practice Ltd operates a 24-hour Emergency service for registered client’s horses in line with requirements by the Royal College of Veterinary Surgeons.
-You can access this service by telephoning any of our branch numbers, where you will then be given the opportunity to speak with a Vet or Nurse to handle your emergency.
+Surrey Hills Equine Veterinary Practice Ltd operates a 24-hour Emergency service for registered clients’ horses in line with requirements by the Royal College of Veterinary Surgeons.
+You can access this service by telephoning our landline 01306 249944, where our Out-Of-Hours receptionists give you the opportunity to speak with a Vet or Nurse to handle your emergency.

-This service will be fulfilled by a one of our own equine vets or one from an out-of-hours partnered practices, who will have access to your records.
+This service will be fulfilled by one of our own equine vets or one from an Out-Of-Hours partnered practice, who will have access to your records.

-Clients can enquire about the current emergency surcharge fees with our office team.
+Clients may inquire about the current emergency and OOH surcharge fees with our office team.

 5. Horse insurance